aaaamer1/MemScent/README.md

 MemScent turns those mental snapshots into real-world fragrance recipes by:

 - **Listening to Your Memory**
-  You type in any memory—“Grandma’s cookies” or “first day of college”—and hit **Generate Scent**.
+  You type in any memory, such as “Grandma’s cookies” or “first day of college” and hit **Generate Scent**.

-- **Thinking in Vector Space**
-  Under the hood, we send your memory text to an AI “embedding” model that transforms words into numbers, capturing their meaning.
+  Under the hood, your memory is sent to an AI “embedding” model that transforms words into numbers, capturing their meaning.

 - **Blending an Oil Trio**
   A Random Forest regressor, trained on past user feedback, maps that embedding to three essential oils (for prototyping purposes—e.g. Coffee, Vanilla, Bergamot) and their exact percentages to recreate the emotion of your memory.